This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

-Beyond the ick factor, these pangasius ponds in Vietnam have given birth to “the most intensive and productive food production system on earth.”
-Aside from destroying important river life and wetlands, this fish factory farming method results in fish swimming in waste and sludge.
-They’re also treated with a broad range of antibiotics, in addition to pesticides and disinfectants.
+A 2016 study found 70 percent to 80 percent of pangasius samples were contaminated with Vibrio bacteria — the microbes behind most cases of shellfish poisoning.
+Additionally, aside from destroying important river life and wetlands, this fish factory farming method results in fish swimming in waste and sludge.
+They’re also commonly treated with a broad range of antibiotics, in addition to pesticides and disinfectants.

 9. Imported Farmed Shrimp

 Is shrimp good for you?
 When it comes to farmed shrimp, which accounts for about 90 percent of the shrimp we consume, the answer is a resounding “no.”

 10. Imported King Crab

-About 75 percent of king crab sold in the U.S. in imported from Russia, where unsustainable fishing practices are common.
+About 75 percent of king crab sold in the U.S. is imported from Russia, where unsustainable fishing practices are common.
 Although Alaskan king crab legs legally can only be called that if they’re harvested from Alaska, widespread mislabeling is the norm.
 For instance, many red king crabs caught in Russia under questionable practices are marketed as Alaskan king crab legs.

 11. Orange Roughy

 Since orange roughy don’t reach sexual maturity until at least 20 years old, they are very slow to recovery.
 According to Oceana: “The extremely long lifespan and the late age at maturity imply that a decimated population may take a half century or longer before it can recover.”
-(39)